lehzhu/personalsite/content/portfolio/pangea.md

 weight: 5
 ---

-I was part of the first Pangea program, a freelance platform.
+I was part of the first Pangea program, a freelance platform for talented post-secondary students.
 I worked on data engineering and data analytics for non-profits.

+All projects under NDA.